RallySoftwareLabs/alm-mobile/README.md

     vendor/styles/bootstrap

 They're in original [LESS](http://lesscss.org/) format in order to be easily customized, and compiled together with the app build.
+The proper way to override any bootstrap styles or variables is to modify:

+    client/styles/_bootstrap.less

+**Do not directly modify any files in vendor/styles/bootstrap.
+The changes will be overwritten as we upgrade that library.**

 ## Exclude Bootstrap jQuery plugins